Specialized Services Unit

 Drug and Alcohol-Probation Partnership (DAPP)

 Eligibility for the DAPP Program is the same as that for the Electronic Monitoring Program.
-Participants must be assessed as drug or alcohol dependent and must receive and Intermediate Punishment Sentence to participate in the DAPP Program.
-IP sentences can include work release, electronic monitoring, intensive supervision, secure treatment facilities or any combination of these to satisfy the Restrictive Intermediate Punishment component.
+Participants must be assessed as drug- or alcohol-dependent and must receive a Restrictive Punishment Sentence to participate in the DAPP Program.
+Restrictive Punishment sentences can include work release, electronic monitoring, intensive supervision, secure treatment facilities or any combination of these to satisfy the Restrictive Intermediate Punishment component.

 Offenders placed in this program are strictly monitored by the DAPP officer and must report on a weekly basis.
 The DAPP team maintains regular contact with the offender, employer, treatment providers, and family in an effort to promote a stable living and working environment for the offender.
 Monitoring of behavior and community involvement, coupled with increased offender contact and frequent drug and alcohol testing, allows the DAPP Team to pro-actively address issues that may arise in the offender's life.